richmr/ChaosDrive/PocketBeagle/readme.txt

    Remove /etc/init.d/S50chaosdrive_initial.sh: "rm /etc/init.d/S50chaosdrive_initial.sh"
    sync to ensure file changes are set: "sync"
    This will start Chaos Drive on the next reboot

+6: Make some files to look at
+   Mount the public backing file: "/etc/chaos/bfmount.sh /etc/chaos/backing/public.bin /mnt/chaos"
+   Make a file to see: "touch /mnt/chaos/public_files"
+   Sync: "sync"
+   Un-mount the public backing file: "/etc/chaos/bfumount.sh /mnt/chaos" Mount the secret backing file: "/etc/chaos/bfmount.sh /etc/chaos/backing/secret.bin /mnt/secret"
+   Make a file to see: "touch /mnt/secret/secret_files"
+   Sync: "sync"
+   Un-mount the public backing file: "/etc/chaos/bfumount.sh /mnt/secret"

-6: Power cycle the board
+7: Power cycle the board

-7: You should get a 1 GB USB drive presented on the host
+8: You should get a 1 GB USB drive presented on the host with "public_files" on the root
    - Activate reveal by placing a file named "revelio" with the word "loki" on the first line on the root of the USB drive
    - Activate squawk by placing a file named "swordfish" on the root of the USB drive
    - The default setting includes debug logging, which generates a lot of logs You'll need to edit "/etc/init.d/S60chaosdrive_run.sh" and remove the "-d" after chaosDrive_pb.py on line 18.

 Due to the way I implemented squawk, you will have to power cycle the device if